 Laodicea became an important commercial centre thanks to its location on the crossroads of major trade routes: north-south between Sardis and Perga and east-west from the Euphrates to Ephesus.
 The most important trade was textiles.
 Besides, marble, grain and livestock commerce also provided an essential income to the city.
 The land was fertile, and the pastures produced great flocks of sheep.

-Today, Laodicea boasts impressive remains of the ancient city including two theatres, the biggest stadium of Anatolia, four bath complexes, five agoras, five nymphaea, temples, churches and monumental collonnaded streets.
-In the last seven years, excavation work in the ancient city of Laodicea has unearthed some 2,300 artefacts as well as the Laodicean Church, the monumental columns of the Sacred Agora, and a “water law” marble block dating back to AD 114.
+Today, Laodicea boasts impressive remains of the ancient city including two theatres, the biggest stadium of Anatolia, four bath complexes, five agoras, five nymphaea, temples, churches and monumental colonnaded streets.
+In the last seven years, excavation work in the ancient city has unearthed some 2,300 artefacts as well as the Laodicean Church, the monumental columns of the Sacred Agora, and a “water law” marble block dating back to AD 114.
 Restoration work of the western (Hellenistic) theatre is currently being conducted and is expected to be completed by the end of 2020.
 Finally, a three-metre-high statue of Trajan was unearthed in 2019.
 The statue depicts the emperor dressed in full military regalia towering over a much smaller figure of a prisoner.